 Hong Kong’s corporate income tax is 16.5% for any business carried out in the country.
 You don’t need to withhold income tax from your employees throughout the year.
 Instead, employees file the tax themselves and pay Hong Kong’s Inland Revenue Department (IRD) at the end of every year.

-Hong Kong Payroll Options
+Hong Kong Payroll Options for Companies

 You have numerous Hong Kong payroll options that depend on the size of your company and how active you will be in Hong Kong.